-SEGRO and its Employees can commit a criminal offence if involved in money laundering.
-Money laundering occurs when the proceeds of criminal conduct are hidden in legitimate business dealings.
-This can include but is not limited to the proceeds of other financial crimes such as bribery, fraud and tax evasion.
-It does not matter where in the world that criminal conduct may have taken place.
+SEGRO and Employees can commit a criminal offence if involved in money laundering.
+Money laundering occurs when the proceeds of crime are hidden in legitimate business dealings, either by way of concealing the illegal funds or by way of making them look legal.

+Money laundering is often associated with other financial crimes such as bribery, fraud and tax evasion.
+The processes that we have in place to prevent bribery and facilitation of tax evasion by Third Parties acting on the Company's behalf therefore assist us in preventing money laundering as well.